 All gauges, indicators and warning lights will turn on for a power-on self test.
+All gauge pointers will momentarily move to the maximum limit, stay there for a short time, then move back to the zero position.
 Additionally, all indicator and warning lights will turn on together, then off together.
 Several different audible warnings will also be activated twice without break.